 Rats & Mice

-- We investigate reports of rat infestations and provide information and consultation to tenants, property owners, and neighborhoods on how to deal with a rat problem.
+We investigate reports of rat infestations and provide information to tenants, property owners, and neighborhoods on dealing with rat and mouse problems.

 Get Rid of Outdoor Food Sources

-- Make sure garbage cans have lids that fit tightly and are emptied regularly.
-Place plastic and paper bags into a covered container.
+- Use garbage cans with tight fitting lids and empty them regularly.
+Put plastic and paper bags into a covered container.

-- Keep lids tight and place bins on a base so a rat cannot burrow through the bottom of a bin.
+- Keep lids tight and put bins on a base so a rat can't burrow through the bottom.

 - Keep bins as far away from your house as possible.

-- Dispose of fruit and berries that have fallen on the ground.
+- Throw away fruit and berries that have fallen on the ground.

-- Rat-proof your chicken coop to prevent them from living underneath, in, or within the walls of the chicken coop.
+- Rat-proof your chicken coop to keep them from living underneath, in, or within the walls of the chicken coop.
 Keep chicken feed in tightly sealed containers.

 - Seed should be on poles and in trays.
 Don’t overfill bird feeders.

-- Do not leave pet food outside; if your pet doesn't eat it, rodents will.
+- Don't leave pet food outside; if your pet doesn't eat it, rodents will.

-- Pick up pet waste from the yard and dispose of in a sealed garbage can.
+- Pick up poop from your yard and throw it away in a sealed garbage can.

 Take Away their Home

-- Stack fire wood 18 inches off the ground and away from all buildings to prevent rodents from nesting and hiding.
+- Stack fire wood 18 inches off the ground and away from all buildings to keep rodents from nesting and hiding.

 - Cut bushes, vines and tall grasses that provide cover.